nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 The Kubernetes resources described in the previous section support a rolling upgrade strategy.
 Any change on the Deployment or StatefulSet `.spec.template` YAML will trigger a rolling upgrade, causing the controller to delete and recreate its pods.
-StatefulSet controller will proceed in the same order as pod termination (from the largest ordinal to the smallest), updating each pod one at a time.
+The StatefulSet controller will proceed in the same order as pod termination (from the largest ordinal to the smallest), updating each pod one at a time.
 The Deployment controller will first start a new pod and wait for it to become `Ready` before shutting down an old one.
 For more information, refer to official Kubernetes documentation on [Rolling Upgrade Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) and [Rolling Upgrade StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates).
 Some changes do not trigger a rolling upgrade and require manual restart of the Pods.
 For example, updates on ConfigMaps that are used by the Pods.

 Since Kubernetes will perform a rolling upgrade for every Kubernetes workload independently, three database processes can be restarted at once.
-Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy.
+An upgrade without downtime is only possible if all databases in the domain have sufficient redundancy.

 Requirements for an upgrade without downtime are:
 - Every database must have more than `max-lost-archives + 1` SMs, and these SMs must be part of the same StatefulSet or on different clusters.